pavelm14/PyPhyloGenomics_ms/MS.md

 (a microchip) [@shendure2008].
 As a result, millions of copies of sequences (reads) are produced from the DNA templates.
-One application of NGS is targeted sequencing of numerous loci of interest [@ekblom2010] in one run, which is quicker and cheaper than using the traditional Sanger method.
+One application of NGS is targeted sequencing of numerous loci of interest in one run [@ekblom2010], which is quicker and cheaper than using the Sanger method.

-Research in phylogenomics would be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
+Research in phylogenomics can be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
 It would be very easy  to sequence many more than the 12 to 19 loci that so far have been used in phylogenomic studies [@wahlberg2008; @regier2013].
 However, researchers have been relying on the Sanger method for sequencing a handful of genes to be used in phylogenetic inference in several Lepidoptera groups [@matos2013; @regier2013; @pena2011].

-One issue to develop is a way to obtain candidate genes suitable for phylogenetic inference, i.e. orthologous, single copy genes, lack of introns, etc.
+One issue to develop is a way to obtain candidate genes suitable for phylogenetic inference, i.e. orthologs, single copy genes, lack of introns, etc.

-Ortholog genes are those that share a common ancestor during their evolutionary history and can be considered as homologous structures useful for comparative systematics.
+Ortholog genes are those that share a common ancestor during their evolutionary history [@chiu2006] and can be considered as homologous structures useful for comparative systematics.

 * why single copy
 * why no introns